sumanbahadurshahi/Sumo-Rabu-repository/README.md

 # Sumo-Rabu-repository
-This my first repository.Author-suman shahi
+This is my first repository.
+Author-suman shahi